openimsdk/open-im-server/CONTRIBUTING.md

 ## Release version

-Releases of Open-IM-Server are done using [Release Please](https://github.com/googleapis/release-please) and [GoReleaser](https://goreleaser.com/).
+Releases of OpenIM are done using [Release Please](https://github.com/googleapis/release-please) and [GoReleaser](https://goreleaser.com/).
 The workflow looks like this:

 🎯 **A PR is merged to the `main` branch:**